SAIKIRANN226/AWS_DevOps_Notes/Ansible/Session-22.md

   in the files roles.
 - Creating every role is not mandatory, we can create only what we required.
 - If you want to call a common role in any roles like catalogue,mongodb etc. Use "ansible.builtin.import_role"
+- We can use "ignore_errors: true" in ansible also.